TheArtling/elasticsearch-fixtures/README.md

 It allows you to add documents to a test-index in yout Elasticsearch instance when you run your unittests.

+WARNING: This does not work when you run your tests in parallel.
+Since it does not create an in-memory ES instance for each test, parallel tests will affect their shared ES instance and that can mess things up.

 With `elasticsearch_fixtures` you can do something like this:

 ```py